So what is the Green Deal and how can it help you become more energy efficient?

 The loan is then paid back through the electricity bill over a 25-year period.

-Unlike many other home improvements initiatives, the Green Deal is not dependent on people’s income and the loans are available to everyone.
+Unlike many other home improvement initiatives, the Green Deal is not dependent on people’s income and the loans are available to everyone.

 How will it work?

-From a customer point of a view there’s a few key steps you will have to take:
+From a customer's perspective there are a few key steps you will have to take:

 First, you need to decide what needs to be done to your home.
 You’ll have to get a property assessment, which will be done by specially accredited advisers who will visit your property and assess its current energy performance and what measures are suitable for you.